simonneutert/jquery-google-reviews/Readme.md

-# jQuery Plugin to display Google Reviews of a (Maps) Place
+# jQuery Plugin to display Google Reviews of a Place on Google Maps

 ## Credits
 Inspired by Steven Monson's magnificent article here: